Xorlent/Cybersec-Links/Microsoft-NPS.md

 #### If you are thinking about NAC:
 - *Priorities.*  Do you still have Server 2012 or Windows 8.1 and earlier systems in your fleet?
 Address these first.
-- I encourage your team to deploy, configure, and audit Microsoft Certificate Services as a first step.
-- Certificate Services is needed for most NAC deployments.
-Even if you do not immediately plan to use a PKI, getting a working, tested, and familiar setup running in your environment should be a priority.
+- A Microsoft Certificate Services deployment should be your team's first step towards NAC.
+Even if you do not currently plan to use a PKI, getting a working, tested, and documented certificate system setup running in your environment should be a priority.
 - If you have an older Certificate Services deployment with SHA1-based root CA and/or sub CA certificate signatures, [you need to address this](https://techcommunity.microsoft.com/t5/ask-the-directory-services-team/sha1-key-migration-to-sha256-for-a-two-tier-pki-hierarchy/ba-p/400338).
 - Start small and simple.
-  - If you have a Wi-Fi environment that can implement RADIUS authentication for access, do this first.
+  - If you have a Wi-Fi deployment that is RADIUS authentication-compatible, migrate your private SSIDs to use Microsoft NPS.
-  - Write down all of the possible failure scenarios and simplify to make these easier (read: quicker) to recover from.
+  - Write down all of the possible failure scenarios and simplify or adjust the design to make these easier (read: quicker) to recover from.
-  - Remember that redundancy and high availability adds complexity.
-Usually you can get more mileage out of proper design.
-With 802.1x on access switches for example, you can simply specify two RADIUS servers.
+  - Remember that redundancy and high availability adds complexity; usually you can get more mileage out of proper design.
+Most vendors allow you to specify multiple RADIUS servers to provide simple fail-over capability.